ludum-rlyeh/LD45Nothing/README.md

 For a better experience, please use headphone.

-And to play our game, it's just [HERE](https://ludum-rlyeh.github.io/LD45Nothing/ld45.html)
+And to play our game, it's right [HERE](https://ludum-rlyeh.github.io/LD45Nothing/ld45.html) :)

+Don't forget to follow us on our [Ludum Game's Page](Tout doux) and give us your feedbacks !

+## Other releases

+Tout doux

+## Team

+Tout doux

+## Information

+If audio on Google Chrome doesn't work you may need to press a key.